-During the years 1810, 1811 and 1812, General Hampton gave the squatters, through out this county, on Indian lands, much trouble and loss, by sending squads of Soldiers through the country to burn and destroy their patches of corn, vegatables [sic], fences, etc.; in some instances burning their huts and cabins.
-106
+During the years 1810, 1811 and 1812, General Hampton gave the squatters, through out this county, on Indian lands, much trouble and loss, by sending squads of Soldiers through the country to burn and destroy their patches of corn, vegatables [sic], fences, etc.; in some instances burning their huts and cabins.107

 Earthquakes in December 1811 added to their woes, as did the war that followed.
 During the War of 1812, most settlers left the region-again pulling back north into Tennessee, principally Lincoln, or east to Madison County, Alabama.
 Only a few returned to the Elk River homesteads after the war.
 Most moved on elsewhere.
 The only convenient "list" of the settlers along the Tennessee is that 1810 petition signed by 430 males and 20 widows who had just returned to their homesteads.
 No Boyd was among them.
-However, one Andrew Boyd, in Lincoln County in 1811, was caught up in those troubles.
+108